priti-sinare/Sorting-Visualizer/README.md

 - This idea is inspired by many sorting visualizers and algorithm teaching tools

 - Thanks to open-source community, tutorials, and algorithm references

-- (If any external resource or library used, mention here)

-*Note: Screenshots are placeholders based on provided images.
-Replace with actual URLs from your repo or Imgur for better visuals.*